aliahon/Aliahon-Hijabis-Shop/README.md

 At present, the landing page is designed for desktop viewing only and is **not yet responsive**.
 In the upcoming versions, we plan to expand the page to include additional elements and build responsive designs to ensure compatibility across various devices.

-Stay tuned for updates as we continue to develop and improve AliahoN's landing page.
+Stay tuned for updates as we continue to develop and improve AliahoN's shop.

 Thank you for your interest!